npm package discovery and stats viewer.

 postScanner -> skipUnchanged -> 'post'

 The first edge scans source directories and filters unchanged posts via manifest comparison.
-The second edge processes each post through parallel encoding (cover + audio + file copy), then series stages for text rendering, verification, and collection.
-The third edge aggregates all posts into paginated HTML, an RSS feed, and installs theme files.
+The second edge processes each post through parallel encoding (cover + audio + file copy), then series stages for text rendering, verification, collection, and accumulation into a single aggregate packet.
+The third edge fans out to aggregators (homepage, archive pages, RSS feed, M3U playlists) then installs theme files.

 Transforms